salsolatragus/teamscale-timestamp/README.md

 # Usage

-Simply run the command `teamscale-timestamp` inside your build system's checkout of your Git or SVN repository.
+Simply run the command `teamscale-timestamp` inside your build system's checkout of your version control repository.
 If it succeeds, use its output as the value for the `?t=` parameter in your REST request.

 Run with `--help` to see all available options.